How Much Does A Self-Build Architect Cost?

 • We provide SAP calculation, EPC and PHPP Calculation (if you are aiming for Passive House standard) in house and make sure that your future home will be as energy-efficient as possible.

 • ACA have a team of qualified specialists to provide the service that exceeds our clients’ expectations.
 We genuinely have a dynamic, multidisciplinary, collaborative team that guarantees every element of our service will be performed with the highest attention to details.

 • Our fees are also based on our clients’ budget and requirements.
 We believe that our fees provide value for money, and will save far more on the build cost than we will ever cost!

-We hope that this article has answered your questions and helped you to develop a better understanding of the importance of an architect, their role in your projects
+We hope that this series has answered your questions and helped you to develop a better understanding of the importance of an architect, their role in your projects.

 We would love to hear your thoughts – what is your experience of choosing an architect for your project?
 Do you have any other tips that may be useful for a self-builder who is looking for the right architect?
 Maybe you have more questions?
 If so, do not hesitate to ask them in the comments section.